Branch of an olive tree

 Blood examination by employees of the national blood bank in Ramallah, with which the German National Metrology Institute cooperates as part of a project to support the national quality infrastructure.

 The BMZ uses a project-based approach in the Palestinian territories.
 Projects are implemented by German governmental implementing organisations and by non-governmental organisations.
-The BMZ does not directly fund the Palestinian Authority.
+The BMZ does not provide funds directly to the Palestinian Authority.

-To date, Germany has committed more than 1.4 billion euros for bilateral development cooperation with the Palestinian territories and is thus one of the biggest donors there.
-The last Palestinian-German government negotiations were held in September 2021.
-On that occasion, Germany committed 100 million euros for multi-annual bilateral cooperation projects.
-This commitment covers two years, i.e. the commitments for 2021 and 2022.
+To date, Germany has committed more than 1.5 billion euros for bilateral development cooperation with the Palestinian territories and is thus one of the biggest donors there.
+The most recent Palestinian-German government negotiations took place in May 2023.
+At the negotiations, the BMZ committed about 125 million euros for bilateral development cooperation projects.
+These commitments for multi-year projects cover a two-year period, that is the years 2023 and 2024.
+The next government negotiations are scheduled to take place in autumn 2025.

 In addition, there are a number of projects in cooperation with UN agencies and non-governmental organisations.
-For example, Germany supports Palestinian refugees in the Palestinian territories, Jordan, Lebanon and Syria through UNRWA.
+For example, Germany supports Palestinian refugees in the Palestinian territories, Jordan, Lebanon and Syria through the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).

 Dual study programmes at Al-Quds University in East Jerusalem: Diploma award ceremony and celebration for the first graduates who completed their studies in electrical engineering and information technology in February 2020